Akorsa/spring-blog/README.md

 spring-hibernate
 ==========================

-This project demonstrates using Hibernate with Spring Boot.
-Details on the use of Hibernate and Spring in this application can be found on my blog at http://nixmash.com.
+This project demonstrates configuration and various uses of Spring Data JPA with Hibernate.
+Blog posts covering various aspects of the application can be found at http://nixmash.com.

 The app uses MySQL backend.
 Since this is for purpose of demonstration, configure connection in AppConfig class.
 Use setup.sql in /install to create schema and populate tables.